Kevin Elsenheimer

 Kevin Elsenheimer (born August 21, 1965) is an American judge, lawyer and politician from Republican Party and a former minority leader of the Michigan House of Representatives.
 He is the former Director of the Michigan Workers' Compensation Agency and deputy director and Senior Deputy Director of Michigan's Department of Licensing and Regulatory Affairs (LARA).
 He served in the cabinet of Michigan Governor Rick Snyder as executive director of the Michigan State Housing Development Authority (MSHDA).
 He was appointed 13th Circuit Court Judge by Governor Rick Snyder in January 2017.

-He is the same judge that denied the restraining order for Samantha Stites against Christopher Thomas 2 months before she was kidnapped and raped.
-(Hulu, “Stalking Samantha: 13 Years of Terror”).

 Childhood and family

 Elsenheimer was born and raised in Traverse City, Michigan.
 He and his wife live in East Bay Township, outside Traverse City, Michigan.
 He is the son of former Grand Traverse County Commissioner, the late Arthur C. Elsenheimer.

 Education

 Elsenheimer graduated from Traverse City Central High School and then attended Northwestern Michigan College, where he received an Associate of Arts degree.
 He then earned a Bachelor of Arts degree from Michigan State University in 1987 studying psychology, History and Philosophy.
 Elsenheimer continued his education at Wayne State University Law School where he obtained his J.D. degree.